VITObelgium/asb-usecases/README.md

 Let's implement it in the following fashion:
 * load B4 and B8 into xarrays
 * using the area of interest WKT, restrict the calculation to the bounding box
-* compute NDIV
+* compute NDVI
-* save to temporary file
+* save the resulting part into a temporary file

-The main source code of any process is called process_wrapper.py, this is a Python script with a special layout that is parsed and understood by the system.
+The main source code of any process is called *process_wrapper.py*, this is a Python script with a special layout that is parsed and understood by ASB.

 ##### Creating the process wrapper

-ASB provides a convenient way to generate a template interface, go to Processes -> New wrapper:
+ASB provides a convenient way to generate a template, go to **Processes -> New wrapper**:

 <img src="resources/demo_gettingstarted/ndvicalc_gotowrapper.png" width="400"/><br><em>Figure: wrapper creation</em>